Become a member and save up to 70% on tickets to theatre, dance and music. See if you qualify to join TDF.

 According to the Broadway League, women make up 66% of Broadway audiences, and we tend to be the overwhelming majority of theatregoers wherever shows are being performed.
 However, when you look beyond the house, our representation plummets.
 Although the number of professionally produced plays by women has been climbing over the past few years, gender parity in the industry is still a ways off.
 The most recent Women Count: Women Hired Off-Broadway study reported that, save for costuming and stage management, few women are getting work as directors or designers.
 And the stats are even worse on Broadway.

 But there are a handful of New York City theatres where women always dominate the spotlight, on and backstage.
-Founded by women to expand opportunities for their peers, these five companies complement the work of advocacy organizations such as the League of Professional Theatre Women, The Kilroys, Parity Productions and The Lilly Awards, as they fight to bring equality to theatre.
+Founded by women to expand opportunities for their peers, these five companies complement the work of advocacy organizations such as the League of Professional Theatre Women, The Kilroys, Parity Productions and The Lily Awards, as they fight to bring equality to theatre.

 ---